jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 ## proc directory
-This is where kernel keeps its settings and properties.
+This is where the Kernel keeps its settings and properties.
 This directory is created on ram and files might have write access (say for some hardware configurations).
 You can find things like:

 - IRQs (interrupt requests)
-- I/O ports (locations in memeory where CPU can talk with devices)
+- I/O ports (locations in memory where CPU can talk with devices)
-- DMA (direct memory acess, faster than I/O ports)
+- DMA (direct memory access, faster than I/O ports)
 - Processes
 - Network Settings
 - ...